 WHAT DO WE MEAN BY AUTOMATION BASED?

-We mean that we’ve taken the best tools of modern factory automation, and have made them available to you, for the first time, in a gas detection system
+We mean that we’ve taken the best tools of modern factory automation, and have made them available to you, for the first time, in an automation based gas detection system.

 But before we give you more details on what’s new, let’s reminisce…